A light, spicy soup with a bold red color that takes less than an hour to make.

 - In a large pot, heat 3 tablespoons oil over high heat until hot and shimmering.
 Add onion and garlic, and sauté until golden, about 4 minutes.

-- Stir in tomato paste, cumin, salt, black pepper and chili powder or cayenne, and sauté for 2 minutes longer.
+- Stir in tomato paste, cumin, turmeric, smoked paprika, black pepper and chili powder or cayenne, and sauté for 2 minutes longer.

 - Add broth, lentils and carrot.
 Bring to a simmer, then partially cover pot and turn heat to medium-low.
 Simmer until lentils are soft, about 30 minutes.
 Taste and add salt if necessary.